dipjyotimetia/friday/README.md

 ## 🚀 Features

-- Generate test cases using Google Vertex AI
+- Generate test cases using Google Vertex AI or OpenAI
 - Extract requirements from Jira tickets or GitHub issues
 - Integrate context from Confluence pages
 - Process data using LangChain's prompt engineering